arjunvallyath234/RRT_star_warehouse_robot/README.md

 ## Disclaimer
 This repository is intended for educational and simulation purposes.
-The implementation was created with the assistance of AI tools (ChatGPT) and manually refined to study RRT* behavior in dynamic environments.
+The coding was done with the assistance of AI tools and manually refined to study RRT* behavior in dynamic environments.